Category Development / EMEA / 2018–2024

 Conclusion

 Modern collectibles did not appear out of nowhere.

 The category already existed in culture long before institutions gave it formal recognition.
 Sneakers, streetwear, and sports memorabilia had long been collected, exchanged, and valued within their own ecosystems.
-What they lacked was not relevance, but translation.

 Once positioned within the architecture of the auction house, they became legible to a broader class of buyer and to a broader form of capital.